Startr/WEB-Sage.Education-docs/docs/tutorials/tips/sqlite-database.md

 > [!WARNING]
 > This documentation was created based on the current version (0.5.11) and is constantly being updated.

-# Open-WebUI Internal SQLite Database
+# sage-open-webui Internal SQLite Database

-For Open-WebUI, the SQLite database serves as the backbone for user management, chat history, file storage, and various other core functionalities.
+For sage-open-webui, the SQLite database serves as the backbone for user management, chat history, file storage, and various other core functionalities.
 Understanding this structure is essential for anyone looking to contribute to or maintain the project effectively.

 ## Internal SQLite Location